sethvoltz/sethvoltz.github.com/_posts/2013-03-19-thoughts-on-an-rss--atom-syncing-protocol.md

    Additionally, a strong recommendation in the spec towards a [minimum][] [level][] of security.
    [No RC4][], TLS or better, etc.

+6. **Feed grouping** [^5] via tags or some equivalent mechanism.
+There was a bunch of talk over on the list about how to properly group feeds together.
+I fall into the camp of people who have enough feeds to want to group them.
+In my case, I use them to group by topic area, not importance, e.g. technology, art and science, people I know in person, etc. There were a number of suggestions, namely folders (a feed can be in one and only one folder), "tabs" to hold topic areas (sounds like folders with a different UI, and tags, where a feed can be given one or more tags and the tags are usually visually described through a folder-like metaphore.
+The latter seems the most flexible because it allows a specification to recommend a particular UI (folders) while not prohibiting alternatives (such as a news stream or "river" with distinctions by tag like coloring).

 [brian reischl]: https://twitter.com/brianreischl
 [stupid feed tricks]: https://docs.google.com/document/d/1cvq67iQpk2C7ufOsefsfKnGCXeUIv46NQHbnHkm8PtU/edit?usp=sharing
 [openid]: http://openid.net